tedhchen/componMultilayer/README.md

 You should have a predefined list of policy actors.
 This protocol does not address how to bound policy systems and identify policy actors.

 ### 01. Identify collective main
 In this step, you should find the collective main account of each of your policy actors and provide a list of keyword for filtering the side accounts.
 Document them in the template file ([`template\main_accounts.csv`](https://github.com/tedhchen/componMultilayer/blob/main/templates/main_accounts.csv)) and assign them with `level` 0.
+When entering the account names, do not include the @ sign.
 Make sure this file is encoded in UTF-8.

 ### 02. Identify individual main
 In this step, you should find the individual main accounts of each of your policy actors.
 Document them in the template file ([`template\main_accounts.csv`](https://github.com/tedhchen/componMultilayer/blob/main/templates/main_accounts.csv)) and assign them with `level` 1.
+When entering the account names, do not include the @ sign.
 Make sure this file is encoded in UTF-8.

 ### 0a.
 Standardize formatting of main accounts
 This step needs to be done before step 05.
-Doing it as early as possible after steps 01 and 02 will ensure the most consistent data (so accounts do not change their handles).
+Doing it as early as possible after steps 01 and 02 will ensure the most consistent data (so accounts do not change their usernames).
 Run the Jupyter Notebook [`0a_standardize_main.ipynb`](https://github.com/tedhchen/componMultilayer/blob/main/scripts/0a_standardize_mains.ipynb).
 The output file will be used by a later step, but can be ignored for now.

 ### 03. Identify side accounts
 Only do this step after `main_accounts.csv` has been filled with the collective main accounts and their keywords (step 01).
 Run the Jupyter Notebook [`03_identify_sides.ipynb`](https://github.com/tedhchen/componMultilayer/blob/main/scripts/03_identify_sides.ipynb).
 It will create coding sheets for each of your collective main accounts (as long as they have potential side accounts).